amy-kurtzman/elife-api-documentation/content/v1/ref/usecases.markdown

 ## Introduction

-Below are sample use cases for the ref objects found in the fluidinfo eLife API.
+Below are sample use cases for the ref objects found in the Fluidinfo eLife API.

 ## Given a DOI, get all references cited

-Using the `*` wildcard for `tag` in a fluidinfo query will get all values for a ref object.
+Using the `*` wildcard for `tag` in a Fluidinfo query will get all values for a ref object.
 Each ref object is found by a query on `ref/article_doi`.
 In the example below, the DOI of the article is `10.7554/eLife.00013`.

 ### Request